plowsof/inject-sofplus-func/README.md

 # inject-sofplus-func

 The python script will parse an SoFplus '.func' script file and generate an 'sp_sc_func_load_cvar' friendly string.
+After loading all the functions <filename>_init will be called (assuming you have a valid func file) to begin the script

 A real version would use the python injector to send the lines to the client/server console, this just prints